 An interesting way to spend Sunday afternoon, and another blog post!

-After playing around with the concept for a while, I ended up creating a simple indicator that, as it turns out, is impressively good at picking out bottoms1, and has very strong 1-day and acceptable medium-term predictive power.
+After playing around with the concept for a while, I ended up creating a simple indicator that, as it turns out, is impressively good at picking out bottoms, and has very strong 1-day and acceptable medium-term predictive power.
 In an attempt to come up with the most awkward-sounding acronym possible, I decided on the name “Up/Down and Intensity Day Summation Rank Indicator”, or UDIDSRI.
 Here’s what I did:

 The first iteration